peasy/Peasy.NET/README.md

 # Contributing

 All contributions are welcome, from general framework improvements to sample client consumers, proxy implementations, and documentation updates.
 Want to get involved?
-Please hit me up with your ideas.
+Please hit us up with your ideas.
 Alternatively, you can make a pull request and we'll get to it ASAP.

 # Like what you see?